Mahat Raghavendra

-Mahat Raghavendra is an Indian actor who works across Tamil, Telugu and Hindi cinema.
-He is best known for his supporting roles in the heist thriller film, Mankatha (2011), the action drama, Jilla (2014) and as lead in the Double XL (2022).
+Mahat Raghavendra is an Indian actor, who predominantly works in Tamil films apart from a few Telugu and Hindi films.
+He is best known for his supporting roles in the heist thriller film, Mankatha (2011) and the action drama, Jilla (2014).

 Career

 After finishing a degree at Hindustan College of Arts and Science, Raghavendra pursued a career in films.
 Prior to his first full-fledged acting role, Raghavendra was seen as a background artiste in Vallavan (2006) and Kaalai (2008), two films starring his childhood friend, Silambarasan.
 He was initially set to make his debut in a Tamil remake of the successful Telugu film, Ullasamga Utsahamga (2008), but the venture was dropped.
 Raghavendra was signed to portray a role in Venkat Prabhu's action thriller Mankatha (2011) which featured an ensemble cast including Ajith Kumar, Arjun and Vaibhav.
 Raghavendra appeared as a Dharavi bar owner and the film opened to critical and commercial acclaim in August 2011.
 For his performance in the film, Raghavendra was recognised as the year's Best Male Debut Actor from the Edison Awards committee.

 Raghavendra played his first lead role in the Telugu film, Backbench Student (2013), where he appeared alongside Piaa Bajpai and Archana Kavi.
 He was cast in the film after the makers were impressed after seeing an interview of the actor during his promotions for Mankatha.
 He then featured in the fantasy comedy Bunny n Cherry (2013) alongside Prince Cecil.
 Raghavendra made a return to Tamil films with Jilla (2013), starring alongside Mohanlal and Vijay, in a supporting role.
 Raghavendra continued to star in small budget ventures including Ladies & Gentlemen (2015) and Run (2016), where he made a guest appearance.
 Mahat featured in Simbu, Megha Akash Starrer Vantha Rajavathaan Varuven Tamil Movie, which was released in February 2019.

 Aatla Arjun Reddy directorial Cycle, a Telugu Movie, was released in January 2021 featuring Mahat and Punarnavi.
 Currently, he is shooting for his portions in 3 Tamil Movies namely Kettavanu Per Edutha Nallavanda, Ivan Than Uthaman, and Kaadhal Conditions Apply.

 A light-hearted, breezy romantic drama is in the making, which will have Mahat and Sana.
 Kadhal Conditions Apply is directed by debutant Arvind R.